swimos/swim-runtime-js/swim-core/swim-uri/README.md

 ### UriCache

-The `UriCache` class implements an efficient URI resolution cache, relative to a fixed base URI, backed by a [Swim Util][util] `HashGenCacheMap`.
+The `UriCache` class implements an efficient URI resolution cache, with respect to some fixed base URI.
 The `resolve` instance method resolves its URI argument relative to the cache's base URI, returning a cached instance of the resolved URI when possible.
 The `unresolve` instance method returns the relative components of its URI argument, with respect to the cache's base URI, returning a cached instance of the unresolved URI when possible.

 [util]: https://github.com/swimos/swim/tree/main/swim-js/swim-runtime/swim-core/@swim/util
 [codec]: https://github.com/swimos/swim/tree/main/swim-js/swim-runtime/swim-core/@swim/codec